 - They can be difficult to scale up or down.

-- They can be difficult to manage and maintain because you have less control over the underlying infrastructure.
+- They’re difficult to maintain and manage since you do not have full control over the underlying infrastructure.

 Pros of Microservices